 - Verbal Communication

-- Spoken words
+- · Spoken words

 - Nonverbal Communication

 - Eye contact

 - Body language

-- · Tone of voice
+- Tone of voice

-- Facial expressions
+- · Facial expressions

 - Written Communication

 - Pen and paper

 - Pamphlets

 - Diagrams

 - Pictures

-Tips to help effectively communicate with individuals who have dementia (ASHA, 2015):
+Tips for effective communication with people who have had a stroke (ASHA, 2015):

-Be patient.
-Giving the individual a minute to think about what you said and how to answer might be necessary.
+- Be patient.
+Giving the individual a minute to think about what you said and how to answer might be necessary. - Go somewhere quiet with minimal distractions, turning off music or TVs.

-- Go somewhere quiet with minimal distractions, turning off music or TVs. - Speak slowly and clearly. - Start the conversation with something light or familiar. - Allow the other person to know when you are changing subjects by pausing or prompting them on the new topic. - If the individual is having trouble following the conversation, remind them what you were talking about. - Be aware of your body language.
-Studies have found that sitting face to face with someone and keeping eye contact is one the best ways to effectively communicate. - If someone does not understand what you are saying and you have repeated it several times, try to describe it in a different way. - Keep your voice at a normal volume; do not shout or yell. - Do not interrupt; allow the other person to speak and listen carefully. - When giving instructions, ask the individual to repeat things back to you, as well as requesting them to summarize what they
+- Speak slowly and clearly. - Start the conversation with something light or familiar. - Allow the other person to know when you are changing subjects by pausing or prompting them on the new topic. - If the individual is having trouble following the conversation, remind them what you were talking about. - Be aware of your body language.
+Studies have found that sitting face to face with someone and keeping eye contact is one the best ways to effectively communicate. - If someone does not understand what you are saying and you have repeated it several times, try to describe it in a different way. - Keep your voice at a normal volume; do not shout or yell. - Do not interrupt; allow the other person to speak and listen carefully. - When giving instructions, ask the individual to repeat things back to you, as well as requesting them to summarize what they were told.
+If they are unable to repeat it back, take another approach, such as writing out directions or demonstrating it for them.